hyeon9/Splice-decoder/README.md

       cd code/
       bash Make_config.sh toy

-* If you successfully created `Your_toy.config`, you can run SpliceDecoder [See the output structure](#outputs)
+* If you successfully created `Your_toy.config`, you can run SpliceDecoder
 * The steps are intended to be executed in order, so it is recommended to use `all`

       bash Main.sh all ${Your_toy.config}

-* If your test run with the toy data finished successfully, you can run it with your data
+* If your test run with the toy data finishes successfully, [you will see the following output files](#outputs) (except for the Effect_score.tsv)
+* After confirming this, you can proceed with your own data
-* You can create your own configuration file without the `toy` tag and run it
+* To do this, create a configuration file without the `toy` tag and run SpliceDecoder with it

       cd code/
       bash Make_config.sh